gneutzling/cv/README.md

 I am looking for a position to work as a frontend developer and be closely with backend technologies in order to become a fullstack developer.
 I'm interested in being part of a team that is looking to create creative products and innovative experiences.

+## Education
+2012-Current | Undergraduate degree in Software Analysis and Development

 ## Professional Experience
 #### Software Developer - Taller Digital Business (June 2014 – Present)
 I have been working with development of websites using Drupal focused in frontend, applying LEAN principles and Agile methodology.